federicomariamassari/udacity-rsend/projects/e1/e1-autonomous-systems-interview-practice.md

 __[Code]__ _What approach would you take if the various sensors you are using have different refresh rates?_

+There are several ways to handle measurements from sensors with different refresh rates.
+Popular approaches are:

+- Imputation [6] techniques (interpolation, extrapolation, fill-forward)
+- Buffering
+- Sensor fusion techniques (e.g., various flavours of Kálmán Filter)

+__Imputation.__

 #### Follow-up

 ## Resources